Humany/humany-docs/widgets/webprovisions/accessability.md

 # Accessability
-All Humany widgets using Webprovisions can be configured to improve the accessability.
+All Humany widgets from V4 can be configured to improve the accessability.
 To configure the accessability settings of your widgets, use the accessability configuration API.

-## In Widget Configuration
+## Standalone setup
-Currently there are two options that can be configured.
-In order to use the accessability configuration API, you need to add it to your configuration API extensions as described below:
+In order to use the accessability configuration API in a standalone setup, you need to add it to your configuration API extensions as described below:

 ```javascript
 import { accessabilityConfigurationApi } from '@humany/utils';